Graeco-Arabic translation movement: Notable translators

 As he began his path into medicine in Baghdad, he had the privilege to study under one of the most renowned physicians in the city, Yūhannā ibn Māssawayh.
 Yūhannā and his colleagues dedicated their lives to the field of medicine.
 They showed little to no respect to the people of Hira where Hunayn was from because Hira was known to be a city flourished by commerce and banking rather than science and medicine.
 Due to this, he did not take Hunayn seriously as a student.
 Hunayn was a highly intelligent person who paid very close attention to detail and found many mistakes in his assigned medical textbooks, so would often ask difficult questions no one at his school had the answer to.
-Eventually, Yūhannā became so frustrated that he gave up his rights as his teacher and blatantly told Hunayn that he does not have the ability to pursue this career.
+Eventually, Yūhannā became so frustrated that he gave up his rights as his teacher and blatantly told Hunayn that he did not have the ability to pursue this career.

 Hunayn had a strong mindset and refused to let Yūhannā get in his way.
 He left Baghdad for several years, and during his absence he studied the history and language of Greek.
 When he returned, he displayed his newly acquired skills by being able to recite and translate the works of Homer and Galen.
-He began translating a large number of Galen's texts including “Anatomy of the Veins and Arteries”, “Anatomy of the Muscles”, “Anatomy of the Nerves”, “On Sect”, and many more in the upcoming future.
+He began translating a large number of Galen's texts including "Anatomy of the Veins and Arteries", "Anatomy of the Muscles", "Anatomy of the Nerves", "On Sect", and many more in the upcoming future.